-The San Francisco Bar Pilots are highly skilled master mariners who navigate commercial ships into and out of San Francisco and Monterey Bays to as far as Stockton and Sacramento.
-Established in 1850 by California’s first legislature, the Bar Pilots have been protecting Northern California’s pristine waters since the days of the gold rush.
+The San Francisco Bar Pilots are highly skilled master mariners who navigate commercial ships throughout the San Francisco and Monterey Bays, including ports as far as Stockton and Sacramento.
+Established in 1850 by California’s first legislature, we have been protecting Northern California’s pristine waters since the days of the Gold Rush.

-Bar Pilots board ships from all over the world at sea, 11 miles west of the Golden Gate Bridge, and are on station 24 hours a day, 365 days a year.
+San Francisco Bar Pilots board ships from all over the world in the open ocean, 11 miles west of the Golden Gate Bridge.
+We are on station and provide service 24 hours a day, 365 days a year.

-The primary responsibility of a Bar Pilot is to safely navigate ships over the offshore sand bar and through the San Francisco Bay to and from one of the more than 200 docks and maritime facilities in the greater Bay Area.
-The pilots’ special knowledge of the currents, channels and navigational hazards of Northern California’s bays and waterways, and their expert ship handling skills in difficult environmental conditions ensure the safe transit of the ship to its destination or to sea.
-Today’s container ships can exceed 1200’ long, with some exceeding 1300’, longer in length than the height of San Francisco’s tallest building, the Salesforce Tower (1070’).
+Our primary responsibility is to safely navigate ships over the offshore sand bar and through the navigable waters of the San Francisco Bay to more than 200 docks and maritime facilities in the greater Bay Area.
+Our detailed knowledge of the currents, channels and navigational hazards of Northern California’s bays and waterways combined with our expert ship handling skills ensure the safe and efficient transit of all commercial vessels.
+Many of the ships we pilot are over 1300 feet long, exceeding the height of the Salesforce Tower, San Francisco’s tallest building (1070 feet).

-The San Francisco Bay area is known as one of the most challenging piloting grounds on the West Coast, and, indeed in the United States.
-It is the largest piloting ground in California, with more than 200 different maritime facilities, docks and berths, and 160-miles of pilotage routes.
-These grounds include environmental, sea and geographic challenges not typical of any other pilotage grounds in the western United States.
+The San Francisco Bay Area is known as one of the most challenging piloting grounds in the United States.
+It is the largest pilotage ground in California with more than 200 docks and maritime facilities and 160 miles of pilotage routes.
+Our pilotage grounds include environmental and geographic challenges not typical of any other pilotage grounds on the West Coast.

-The Bar Pilots are licensed by both the United States Coast Guard and the California Board of Pilot Commissioners, and it is the Board that provides most of the oversight and regulations governing the San Francisco Bar Pilots.
-Pilotage is also governed by both state and federal law.
-Both agencies require the pilots to undergo annual fitness examinations.
+The San Francisco Bar Pilots are regulated by both the United States Coast Guard and the California Board of Pilot Commissioners.
+The Board of Pilot Commissioners provides extensive regulatory oversight and is responsible for detailed regulations governing the San Francisco Bar Pilots, including rigorous physical examinations.

-The rates that ships pay for pilotage services are established by state law.
-Any party directly affected by pilotage rates may petition the California Board of Pilot Commissioners to hold a hearing to take evidence and determine whether a change in the rates is warranted.
-The Board makes recommendations to the Legislature to change the rates.
-The Board’s recommendations then go through the same process as any legislative bill before it becomes law.
+The rates that vessels pay for pilotage services are established by California law in a published rate schedule.
+The same rates are paid by all customers.
+Any party directly affected by pilotage rates may petition the California Board of Pilot Commissioners to hold an evidentiary hearing to determine whether a change in the rates is warranted.
+The Board makes rate recommendations to the State Legislature which then go through the legislative process and, if approved, become law.

-Pilots are not employees and do not earn a salary.
-They pay for their own health insurance, payroll taxes and other costs typically paid by an employer.
+San Francisco Bar Pilots are not employees and do not earn a salary.
+Pilots are self-employed individuals who pay typical self-employment expenses including payroll taxes and health care benefits.

 The rates charged by the San Francisco Bar Pilots for pilot services are set by law.
-Overall revenue depends primarily on the ship traffic – the number of ships piloted and their gross registered tonnage and draft.
+Overall revenue depends primarily on the number of ships piloted, their gross registered tonnage and draft.